AviatrixSystems/Docs/HowTos/uservpn.rst

 =================================
-User VPN
+OpenVPN
 =================================

-This guide helps you build user vpn solution.
-If you like to lear how to build a user vpn solution with multiple VPCs, refer to `this link. <http://docs.aviatrix.com/HowTos/Cloud_Networking_Ref_Des.html>`__
+This guide helps you build a user vpn solution.
+If you like to learn how to build a user vpn solution with multiple VPCs, refer to `this link. <http://docs.aviatrix.com/HowTos/Cloud_Networking_Ref_Des.html>`__

 Configuration Workflow
 ----------------------